 Solvency II (Directive 2009/138/EC) is a European reform applicable to insurance and reinsurance undertakings which came into effect on 1 January 2016.

 What is Solvency II?

-Consistent with other financial services legislation such as the Basel III framework for banking supervision, Solvency II is a regulatory framework applying to European insurance and reinsurance undertakings and has been organized into three pillars: Pillar I focuses on Solvency Capital Requirements (SCR), Pillar II on governance and supervision, while pillar III focuses on disclosures and supervisory reporting.
+Consistent with other financial services legislation such as the Basel III framework for banking supervision, Solvency II is a regulatory framework applying to European insurance and reinsurance undertakings.
+The regulation intends to offer these undertakings incentives to better measure and manage their risk situation - i.e. lower Solvency Capital Requirements (“SCR”), lower pricing - and to implement appropriate risk management systems and sound internal controls.
+This framework is organised in 3 pillars: Pillar I focuses on SCR, Pillar II focuses on governance and supervision, while Pillar III focuses on disclosures and supervisory reporting.

 Assets & liabilities valuation